-These rules may seem restrictive in nature, however they serve an important purpose.
-Attorneys must be ethical with clients and each other, and the Rules of Professional Conduct corrects any inappropriate behavior or marketing strategies.
-Despite these rules, you can still maket effectively.
-Researching the mechanics of search engine algorithims, key terms, and other Internet marketing techniques can help you have a strong online presence.
+Although the bar rules may seem restrictive in nature, they serve an important purpose.
+Attorneys must be ethical with clients and each other.
+The Rules of Professional Conduct in Nevada helps to prevent inappropriate behavior or marketing strategies.
+Despite these rules, you can still maket your practice effectively while staying in compliance with the letter and spirit of each rule.

 Nevada Rules of Professional Conduct - Visit the website for the Nevada Legislature to find the rules of professional conduct for attorneys in Nevada.
 Many of the rules that govern lawyer websites and internet marketing can be found in the section about Information about Legal Services.
 Also find commentary on the comparison with the model rules from the American Bar Association.
 Those rules include:

 Recent Amendments to the Rules of Professional Conduct 7.2, 7.2A and 7.3- Learn more about an order recently issued by the Supreme Court of Nevada that amended the Rules of Professional Conduct (RPC) 7.2, 7.2A and 7.3.
 Those rules pertain to lawyer advertising, filing requirements for advertising and communications with perspective clients.

 Rule 7.2A.
 Advertising Filing Requirements in Nevada- Visit the website for the State Bar of Nevada, to learn more about the mandatory reporting requirements.
 In Nevada, any lawyer that advertises must file ALL non-exempt advertisements pursuant to the requirements of RPC 7.2A.
 The mandatory filing requirements for advertisements in Nevada were last amended on April 9, 2018 by the state Bar of Nevada.